Time Warner 4Q net income falls 12 pct

 The company also said that its board approved a 10 percent increase to its quarterly cash dividend, boosting it to 31.75 cents.

-Time Warner shares fell 69 cents, or 1.1 percent, to finish at $63.09.
-Its shares have risen more than 26 percent over the past year.
+Time Warner shares fell $1.01, or 1.6 percent, to $61.39 in morning trading.
+Its shares have risen more than 22 percent from a year ago.